swcarpentry/python-novice-inflammation/_episodes/06-func.md

 {: .language-python}

 Wait!
 Didn't we forget to specify what both of these functions should return?
 Well, we didn't.
-In Python, functions are not required to return a value.
-In cases like ours, they are used for the sole purpose of grouping together pieces of code that conceptually do one thing.
-In such cases, function names usually describe what they do.
+In Python, functions are not required to include a `return` statement and can be used for the sole purpose of grouping together pieces of code that conceptually do one thing.
+In such cases, function names usually describe what they do, _e.g._ `analyze`, `detect_problems`.

 Notice that rather than jumbling this code together in one giant `for` loop, we can now read and reuse both ideas separately.